Archive for the 'Writing and Poetry' Category

 It felt good to get back on the street, out the ill atmosphere of the abandoned house.
 We walked briskly, our steps in sync.
 Interrupted by the archaeological find, our carefree dynamic could not be resumed.
 Its place had been usurped by the silence of complicity and a nameless, insistent concern.
 I couldn’t wait to get to my car, to put the paintings in the trunk, to shut them in the dark.
 I feared them.
 I feared that it was they who created the horror I felt back in those rooms, rather than being mere witnesses to it.
 They were alive with that sick energy and I had begun to realize it was a force that could not be contained or escaped from.
 I didn’t know what I would do with them.

 I wanted to thank him for being my accomplice in the theft, but then I thought: Is this really a theft?
 I wondered if anyone had seen us.
-I wondered, strangely, if there were cameras monitoring the area, if the removal of the paintings had been recorded from a distance.
+I wondered, strangely, if there were cameras monitoring the area, if the removal of the paintings had been recorded.
 Stranger still, I wondered if my handsome friend would even show up in such a recording.

 We walked on, past the gates, into the city.